OpenTOSCA/opentosca-vintner/docs/docs/usage.md

 ## Use the CLI

-To ensure that Vintner can be executed, run the following command.
+First, we ensure that Vintner can be executed.

 ```shell linenums="1"
 vintner --version